philippechataignon/TypeWriter/README.md

 Use an arduino with enough digital pins such as the Arduino Mega 2560.

-- Connect all the 10 pins of the left connector to the arduino (although the 6 is useless and can be omited)
+- Connect all the 10 (or 9 because 6 is useless and can be omited) pins of the input connector (the left one) to the arduino
-- Connect all the pins *except* 5 (caps lock led) and 4 (connect it the the ground) to the arduino
+- Connect all the pins *except* 5 (caps lock led) and 4 (connect it the the ground) of the output connector (the right one) to the arduino

-Set the correct pin mapping in the `get_col_pin` and `get_row_pin` function of the code.
+Set the correct pin mapping in the `get_pin_input` and `get_pin_output` function of the code.

 Then `make && make upload` and you're in business.